Germán Sáenz: Club career

 Born in Santa Cruz de Tenerife, Canary Islands, Germán was a product of CD Tenerife youth system.
-He made his senior debut with the B team in the third division, appearing in 17 matches as a substitute in a relegation-ending season.
+He made his senior debut with the B team in the Segunda División B, appearing in 17 matches as a substitute in a relegation-ending season.

-Germán played his first competitive match with the main squad on 1 May 2011, featuring the last five minutes in the 2–1 away defeat against Granada CF and also being relegated from the second tier at the end of the campaign.
+Germán played the first of his seven competitive matches with the main squad on 1 May 2011, featuring the last five minutes in the 2–1 away defeat against Granada CF. Again, he was relegated at the end of the campaign, now from Segunda División.

-On 25 January 2012, Germán was loaned to division three club CD Dénia – managed by former Tenerife player Nino Lema – for the rest of the season.
+On 25 January 2012, Germán was loaned to third-tier club CD Dénia – managed by former Tenerife player Nino Lema – for the rest of the season.
 Roughly one year later, he made a similar move to CD Guijuelo, as the former suffered administrative relegation.

 In the 2013 off-season, Germán signed for UD Las Palmas Atlético in his native region.
-After a career-best 11 goals in a relegation-ending season, he remained in the third division with a one-year deal that he signed at Real Murcia on 30 June 2015.
+After a career-best 11 goals in a relegation-ending season, he remained in the third division with a one-year deal that he signed at Real Murcia CF on 30 June 2015.

 Personal life

 Germán's younger brother, Jorge, was also a footballer.
-He too was groomed at Tenerife.
+He too was developed at Tenerife.